efurkanakar/observation-form/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-You are free to use, share, and adapt the material for non-commercial purposes, provided that appropriate credit is given.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You are free to use, modify, and distribute the code, provided that you comply with the terms of the license, including providing proper attribution and including a copy of the license in any distributions of your code.

 ## Contact